 Prague, the capital of the Czech Republic, is a historic city with plenty of beautiful architecture to admire.
 If you’re looking to spend some time exploring the city, here are some of the best hotels to stay in so that you get the most out of your trip.

-Carlo IV, The Dedica Anthology hotel is housed inside a gorgeous néo-Renaissance building.
+The Carlo IV hotel is housed inside a gorgeous neo-Renaissance building.
 Each of its 152 rooms and suites is adorned with beautiful stuccoes, frescoes and vintage furniture.
 The creative vision of Italian designer Maurizio Papiri comes to life in every room, from the sculpted headboards, damask bedspreads and wooden floors in the more antique suites to the vibrant animal-print seating in the more contemporary rooms.
 The spa at Carlo IV offers a range of massage therapies to follow on from a relaxing stint in the bubbling hydromassage tubs, with a heated blue mosaic swimming pool, sauna and fitness room also available for the more energetic guests.
-One of the most unusual highlights of this hotel is The Vault Bar, where you can sip a cocktail in what was once an original bank vault.
+One of the most unusual highlights of this hotel is the Vault Bar, where you can sip a cocktail in what was once an original bank vault.

 The Alchymist Prague Castle Suites is a magnificent 15th-century mansion hotel within the Mala Strana area of Prague.
 The incredible hand-painted wallpapers are one of the design highlights within its eight sumptuous rooms and suites.
-In this hotel, you can read by the roaring open fire with a glass of wine, listen to a private concert in the Music Room, or sit back and enjoy the range of wellbeing options at the spa – the services of a private butler are always on hand for guests.
+In this hotel, you can read by the roaring open fire with a glass of wine, listen to a private concert in the music room, or sit back and enjoy the range of wellbeing options at the spa – the services of a private butler are always on hand for guests.
 The DeCastello Suite perched on the top floor of this architectural masterpiece promises the most spectacular stay in Prague.
-It offers 70 square metres (775 square feet) of splendour, complete with a luxurious marble bathroom and under-floor heating that opens out onto a fabulous rooftop balcony for unrivalled views over Prague Castle.
+It offers 70sqm (775sqft) of splendour, complete with a luxurious marble bathroom and under-floor heating that opens out onto a fabulous rooftop balcony for unrivalled views over Prague Castle.

 If you’re looking to immerse yourself in historical ambience, then 3 Epoques is the place to choose for your stay in Prague.
-The 3 Epoques stands on the right bank of Prague’s Vltava River, hidden away inside the most ancient building in Prague’s Old Town, The Kunstat Palace.
-Dating back to the 12th century, medieval chambers and original Romanesque cross-vaulted ceilings and fireplaces can be found inside this stunning former palace.
+The 3 Epoques stands on the east bank of the Vltava, hidden inside the 12th-century Kunstat Palace.
+Medieval chambers and original Romanesque cross-vaulted ceilings and fireplaces can be found inside this stunning former palace.
 There are fully equipped kitchens for self-catering, but 3 Epoques still provides all the perks and comforts of staying in a traditional hotel, such as daily cleaning, fresh towels, bed linens and hotel toiletries.
 Once the home of a Czech king, King George, this regal apartment-hotel is located just a four-minute walk from the iconic Old Town Square and the Charles Bridge.

 Prague is often referred to as a historical city with a modern soul, and this image is perfectly encapsulated by the Mandarin Oriental hotel.
 Located inside a former 14th-century monastery, Mandarin Oriental is a luxurious 99-room hotel with a fascinating history.
 This former monastery was transformed into a hotel in 2006, but the exposed beams, antique furniture and large period windows remind visitors of the hotel’s unique past.
 The Grand Ballroom, which can be booked for functions, events or conferences, is one of the most beautiful areas of the hotel thanks to its magnificent vaulted ceilings.
 The Mandarin Oriental hotel’s buildings encompass no fewer than six centuries of architecture and offer breathtaking views over the majestic Prague Castle.

-Hotel Černý Slon (Black Elephant) was built between 1330-1340 in the Gothic style and, when it comes to architecture, offers authenticity in bundles.
+Hotel Černý Slon (Black Elephant) was built in the 1330s and, when it comes to architecture, offers gothic authenticity in bundles.
 The roof has been impressively preserved in its original state along with the entrance to the hotel itself.
-Legend has it that Czech King and Roman Emperor Charles IV was born in the neighbouring house, and so numerous aristocrats, politicians and even presidents such as Tycho Brahe, Mr. Vaclav Havel and Mrs Albright have been attracted to stay here ever since.
-Visit the restaurant on the ground floor of the hotel to admire the beautiful Gothic vault, which dates back to the 14th century.
+Legend has it that Czech King and Holy Roman Emperor Charles IV was born in the neighbouring house, and so numerous aristocrats, politicians and even presidents such as Tycho Brahe, Mr Vaclav Havel and Mrs Albright have been attracted to stay here ever since.
+Visit the restaurant on the ground floor of the hotel to admire the beautiful vault, which dates back to the 14th century.
 The wine bar is also a highlight, giving guests the opportunity to sample new wines under the awe-inspiring vaulted ceilings of the historic cellar.